CshlSiepelLab/phast/README.txt

     - PHAST also depends on the "F2C" (Fortran to C) package and on an implementation of "BLAS" (Basic Linear Algebra Subroutines), both of which are used by CLAPACK.
 By default it uses the versions of these that come with CLAPACK.
-These seem to be perfectly adequate for normal usage.
+The default BLAS implementation seems to be fine for normal usage.

     - The software requires GNU Make, some standard UNIX tools (e.g., sed, ar, and ln), and a getopt implementation that supports long